danielmahon/opencrud-admin/README.md

 # opencrud-admin

-THIS IS A WORK-IN-PROGRESS!
+:warning: THIS IS A WORK-IN-PROGRESS!
-(you will need to tinker with it)
+(this will not work for you "out of the box")

+It is currently tightly coupled to a specific GraphQL Schema until I work out ways to allow for easier customization.
+The ultimate goal will allow for customizations to be made by the developer and/or a content editor.

 I built this as a proof of concept and for a more prisma-centric "react-admin".
 If this works out well, I may choose to support it long-term, as Prisma is an excellent database API but with no real open-source CMS.